 Just as the government cannot control prices, so also is it absurd to imagine that the government can support prices.
 Without exception, the only thing that government can ever do is to control people—to prevent them from doing what they wish to do, or to compel them to do what they do not wish to do.
 Thus, it follows that the government’s price support program for agricultural products necessarily deprives farmers (and others) of their freedom.

-Here is a harsh and little understood fact: Because of price supports, freedom of agriculture in the
+Here is a harsh and little understood fact: Because of price supports, freedom of agriculture in the United States no longer exists.
+That is, you can no longer grow what you wish to grow on your own land.

-I couldn’t possibly have planned a more convincing affirmation of my thesis that freedom follows the market, that the government can never support a price but only can control people, that the traditional American freedom of a person to be his own master on his own land is now a thing of the past in the
+I couldn’t possibly have planned a more convincing affirmation of my thesis that freedom follows the market, that the government can never support a price but only can control people, that the traditional American freedom of a person to be his own master on his own land is now a thing of the past in the United States.
+And I said so to that audience.

 The incensed farmer then shouted at me, "But we, the people, voted for it!
 Don’t you believe in democracy?"